Information for victims of serious crime

 If you’ve experienced a rape or sexual assault, further support may be available.
 See our Financial assistance for survivors of sexual violence brochure to find out more.

-Proof of damage or costs incurred is required.
+Proof of damage or costs incurred may be required.
 Exclusions and criteria apply.

 Support if someone has died